-2. Operational Boundary and Authorised Limits
+- None. - 2.
+Operational Boundary and Authorised Limits

-The Authority is looking to fund the borrowing requirements associated with the new Kirkby Leisure Centre and other leisure centre improvements through prudential borrowing.
-The additional borrowing is added to the Capital Financing Requirement (CFR).
 The CFR represents capital expenditure which is still to be financed.
 The Council should under normal circumstances not borrow any more than its CFR.
 The Operational Boundary sets a warning level for which total external debt should not exceed.
 The proposed Operational Boundary has been set at a level which is slightly above the CFR to allow for working capital requirements.
 The Authorised Limit is the absolute maximum level for external debt.
 The proposed Authorised Limit has been set at a level which is greater than the proposed Operational Boundary by a level which matches the financed part of the Capital Programme.
-The rationale for doing this is to ensure the capital programme can still be financed, should the expected non borrowing funding not be available.
+The rationale for doing this is to ensure the Capital Programme can still be financed, should the expected non borrowing funding not be available.